cessda/cessda.guidelines.public/technical-infrastructure/continuous-integration-and-deployment/platform-processes/github-new-repo.md

 ### First decide which GitHub organisation to put the repository in

-* cessda - use for public repositories (the vast majority of repositories are public)
+* cessda - use for public repositories and repositories shared within the CESSDA Consortium (the vast majority of repositories are public, but deployment repositories are not)

-* CESSDA-MO - use for private repositories (relating to things only the MO-IT teams needs to deal with)
+* CESSDA-MO - use for private repositories that are not shared within the CESSDA Consortium (relating to things only the MO-IT teams needs to deal with)

 ### Clone the template

-CESSDA code repository template (cessda/cessda.code-repo.template - private)
+CESSDA code repository template (<https://github.com/cessda/cessda.code-repo.template> - private)

 ### Edit the boilerplate files

-* CHANGELOG.mg
+* `CHANGELOG.md`
-* CITATION.cif
+* `CITATION.cif`
-* CONTRIBUTORS.md
+* `CONTRIBUTORS.md`
-* README.md
+* `README.md`